-One of corporates biggest mysteries is that of the structure and role of team members within the HR Department.
+One of the corporate world’s biggest mysteries is that of the structure and role of team members within the HR Department.
 Those who work within HR and recruiting experience this every single day, but as the market for talent has increased in competition, organizations are focused heavily on the retention, development, and hiring of talent for their organization.
-In most organizations, this is the main responsibility of the HR department along with compliance, employment law, and administration that is typically associated with a role in human resources.
+In most organizations, this is the main responsibility of the HR department along with compliance, employment law, and the administration that is typically associated with a role in human resources.
 We’ve put together a basic set of guidelines on how to write an effective job description posting and template.

 How Many People Should Work in Your HR Department